 - Quicker recovery from the surgery

 A partial knee replacement only resurfaces part of your knee.
-Some patients can have excess pressure placed on their un-resurfaced portion of their knee.
+Some patients can have excess pressure placed on the un-resurfaced portion of their knee.
 This increase in pressure can lead to degenerative wear in the areas of the knee that was not replaced.
 This increase in wear leads to further arthritis of the joint.
 The best way to prevent this is by better placement of components using robotic-assistance.
 Talk with Dr. Morton to see if you are a candidate for a partial knee replacement.
 Dr. Morton can help explain why you might not be a good candidate for a partial knee replacement.

-Reasons to avoid a partial knee replacement:
+Reasons to avoid a Partial Knee Replacement:

 - Inflammatory arthritis